 Stahl’s Ear Infant Ear Deformity

 Stahl’s ear is an infant ear deformity characterized by malformation of the upper portions of the outer ear and a flattened ear rim due to misshapen cartilage which creates a pointed appearance at the top of the ear.
-Because of this pointy appearance, it is sometimes called pointed ear, elf ear, Vulcan ear or Spock ear (in reference to the Vulcan character Mr. Spock from the Star Trek television series).
+Because of this pointy appearance, it is sometimes called a pointed ear, elf ear, Vulcan ear or Spock ear (in reference to the Vulcan character Mr. Spock from the Star Trek television series).

 Why Are My Baby’s Ears Pointed?